knulli-cfw/knulli.org/docs/play/add-games/accessing-via-usb.md

 # :material-usb: Accessing via USB

+!!! danger "Do not use MTP while the device is busy"

+    You should **never** modify the files on your device via MTP while the device is busy (e.g., while playing a game, while scraping, etc.).
+The file system on your device should **not** be manipulated on-device and via MTP at the same time to make sure it will not be corrupted.

 KNULLI supports two different methods of USB transfer: **MTP** and **ADB**.
 To enable a USB mode,

 * press ++"Start"++ to bring up the main menu